FOREX-Dollar up slightly vs euro, franc after mixed Fed messages

 economic growth in order to lift the long-run equilibrium

 interest rate.
-He did not comment on the likelihood the Fed will
+He also did not comment on the likelihood the Fed

 The euro earlier touched its lowest level against the dollar